AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

+Dev Log

+My Main principles with this project: Well structured, free fom errors, even when completed; I should be able to continue building and develop it

 - 2025-09-29

   Updated my repo with separate folders per file function within the code and also created several .md files for documentation